What a Private Charter Actually Looks Like — 8 People, 8 Days, April 2024

 The Lagoon 46 at anchor in the Raiatea–Taha'a lagoon — four private cabins, open saloon, and a cockpit made for watching sunsets.

 There is a meaningful difference between a boat from a large charter fleet (rotated between clients weekly, serviced to minimum standards) and a privately owned catamaran whose owner sails it personally.
 This Lagoon 46 is the latter.
-The maintenance level shows — in the sails, the engine, the galley, and the finishing of the cabins.
+The maintenance level shows — in the sails, the engine, the galley, and the finish of the cabins.

 Anchored in Bora Bora — arriving by private catamaran means choosing your own spot, away from the tourist moorings.